 Schedule 21 took effect on 26 March 2015, the date of Royal Assent to Finance Act 2015.
 It applies only to asset moves occurring after that date.
 Moves before 26 March 2015 attract only the underlying Schedule 24 penalty, not the asset-move uplift.

-The mechanic is straightforward in principle but operationally significant: a £200,000 Schedule 24 penalty in a Category 3 deliberate-concealed case carries an additional £100,000 Schedule 21 asset-move penalty if the relevant assets were moved post-26 March 2015 to defeat HMRC discovery.
+The mechanic is simple in principle but heavy in effect.
+A £200,000 Schedule 24 penalty in a Category 3 deliberate-concealed case carries an additional £100,000 Schedule 21 asset-move penalty if the relevant assets were moved post-26 March 2015 to defeat HMRC discovery.
 The combined exposure on a £200,000 tax loss can therefore reach £300,000 in penalty alone, plus the underlying tax, plus interest.

-Landlords with historic offshore structures should treat Schedule 21 as a separate diligence question alongside Schedule 24.
-The questions to ask: have any assets moved between offshore jurisdictions since 26 March 2015?
+If you hold historic offshore structures, treat Schedule 21 as a separate diligence question alongside Schedule 24.
+Ask yourself: have any assets moved between offshore jurisdictions since 26 March 2015?
 What was the documented commercial rationale at the time?
-Where is the contemporaneous evidence of that rationale?
+Where is the contemporaneous evidence of it?

 Suspension of careless penalties under paragraph 14